MahApps/mahapps.com/input/docs/controls/HotKeyBox.md

 ## Related

-[TextBoxHelper](../helper/textboxhelper) for the watermark, [ControlsHelper](../helper/controlshelper) for the casing and border brushes.
+[TextBoxHelper](../helper/textboxhelper) for the watermark, [ControlsHelper](../helper/controlshelper) for the casing and border brushes, [TextBox](../styles/textbox) for the box the control is made of.